Acquiring natural areas

 • Improve the health of the Pimpama River

-• Helps connect habitat within the Wongawallan to Southern Moreton Bay critical nature corridor
+• Helps connect habitat within the Wongawallan to Southern Moreton Bay wildlife corridor

 Tallebudgera